 Section Example information 0 The inlet containing RCM sensor is INLET 1.

-Section Example information 2 The LCD alternates between "SLF" and "tSt" to indicate that this is self-test mode.
+2 The LCD alternates between "SLF" and "tSt" to indicate that this is self-test mode.
 6 ALARM always displays for residual current sensor.
 4 LEAK always displays for residual current sensor.

-Note: To disable or enable this front panel function, see Disabling or Enabling Front Panel RCM Self-Test (on page 805).
+Note: To disable or enable this front panel function, see Disabling or Enabling Front Panel RCM Self-Test (on page 704).
 By default, this function is enabled.